-ICAR Intergovernmental Coordination and Review IJR Interchange Justification Report ISTEA Intermodal Surface Transportation Efficiency Act of 1991 ITS Intelligent Transportation Systems - program that endeavors to provide a safe transportation system that ensures the mobility of people and goods, enhances economic prosperity, and preserves the quality of our environment and communities
+ISB International Speedway Boulevard ISTEA Intermodal Surface Transportation Efficiency Act of 1991 ITE Institute of Transportation Engineers - An international society of professionals in transportation and traffic engineering; published Trip Generation (a manual of trip generation rates by land use type).
+ITS Intelligent Transportation Systems - program that endeavors to provide a safe transportation system that ensures the mobility of people and goods, enhances economic prosperity, and preserves the quality of our environment and communities.